-A "significant tree" is defined in Policy 611 "as any tree on City land that is of particular significance to the City, due to landmark value, cultural, historical, ecological or social import and has been included in the Significant Tree Registry of the Significant Tree Policy."
-The Policy appropriately declares that no "significant tree" nor any tree on City parkland will be pruned or removed in response to a view restoration request.
-However, Bylaw 1831 includes no provisions mandating protection of "significant trees".
-At the same time, there is no apparent record of any Significant Tree Policy, Registry, procedure for designating a "significant tree", nor indeed of any tree having been so designated.
-Bylaw 1831 does provide for the designation of "heritage trees ... of cultural or historical value to the City", and in 2001, the City adopted Heritage Tree Policy 607 including criteria and a procedure for designating such trees.
+A "significant tree" is defined in Policy 611 as a tree on City land "that is of particular significance to the City, due to landmark value, cultural, historical, ecological or social import and has been included in the Significant Tree Registry of the Significant Tree Policy."
+The policy appropriately declares that no "significant tree" nor any tree on City parkland will be touched in response to a view restoration request.
+However, there is no apparent record of any Significant Tree Policy, Registry, procedure for designating a "significant tree", nor indeed of any tree having been so designated.
+Bylaw 1831 provides for the designation of "heritage trees", and in 2001, the City adopted a Heritage Tree Policy 607 including criteria and a procedure for designating such trees.
 However, the procedure appears to be widely unknown and even less employed: in almost 20 years, only one tree has received heritage designation.
-Addressing this issue has been identified as a "high priority" in Council's recently updated Strategic Priorities.
+On top of all of this, Bylaw 1831 includes no provisions mandating protection of "significant trees" or "heritage trees".
 Against this background,

-R6.
+R7.
 The EAC recommends that the regulations and policies concerning "significant trees" and "heritage trees" be reviewed and rationalized by establishing a consolidated definition of "significant tree", a "Significant Tree Policy" and a "Significant Tree Registry" applicable to trees on both public and private lands.
 These should draw on criteria and procedures derived from best practices in other municipalities and relevant provincial guidelines.
-Bylaw 1831 and Policy 611 should be amended to make clear that "significant trees" of any size will not be removed for other than safety reasons or as approved by Council.
+Bylaw 1831 and Policy 611 should be amended to make clear that "significant" trees of any size will not be removed for other than safety reasons or as approved by Council.